 Partnering with an executive-leadership coach gives you the support structure you need to flourish in positions of power and influence.
 You’ll have the chance to focus on core issues and strengths while also developing strategies specifically for your organization and team.

-Many recipients of executive and/or leadership coaching report stronger self-correction techniques, better command and respect from their team, both personal and professional growth, and greater confidence in their long-term strategies and decisions.
+Many executive and/or leadership coaching recipients report stronger self-correction techniques, better command and respect from their team, personal and professional growth, and greater confidence in their long-term strategies and decisions.
 While our track record is even greater, published research suggests that roughly 70 percent of coached individuals benefited from improved work performance, relationships, and more effective communication skills.
 Others reportedly: